elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 > Extracting simplicity builds intellectual foundations which is **Necessary for creating a discipline**, this is what networking lags behind

-## EXample: Programming
+## Example: Programming
-- Mahine languages: No abstraction
+- Machine languages: No abstraction
 	- Mastering complexity is needed
 - Higher level languages: OS and other abstractions
 	- File system